 The use of paper checks to address an array of disbursement scenarios had been one Berks County, and in particular the Controller’s Office, had long dealt with.
 Given the fact the Controller’s Office was responsible for supervising all of the fiscal affairs of the County and scrutinizing all bills and payments, Graffius felt it was important to look at existing processes within her office in order to reduce costs, create efficiencies, and better serve the people of Berks County.

-She became aware of CourtFunds pre-paid debit cards when Rapid Financial Solutions approached the Berks County Clerk of Courts office regarding electronic juror disbursements.
+She became aware of the solution when the CourtFunds team approached the Berks County Clerk of Courts office regarding electronic juror disbursements.

 Graffius decided the use of a pre-paid debit card made perfect sense for elections.
 “I saw several uses of the CourtFunds product within our office, but decided it would be a best fit for the poll worker payments,” she said.